ra559/cis106/_labs/lab1.md

 <p align="center" style="display:block"><img src="/assets/warning-icon.png" width="50" /></p>

-#### Late submissions will be penalized 30 points.
+#### Late submissions will be penalized 20 points.
 See blackboard for due date

 > If you need more practice in markdown, see the [Extra Section of the page](https://cis106.com/extra/lab1_md_extra_practice/).
 There you will find an extra practice for this lab.
 We can review your work on a 1:1 meeting at the time of your choosing as long as I have availability via Zoom.

+## Special Note Regarding the final exam:
+* The final exam is in person.
+* The exam is performance based and will require access to a Linux Virtual Machine.
+* If you do not have a laptop/computer you can bring to school, *a Linux Computer will be made available to you.*
+* You will be required to use markdown during your final exam.